Contributing

 Introduction

-It is also in beta, and so whilst its external interfaces will be versioned and supported, its internals may change regularly, significantly, and without prior warning.
-Contributing from outside the core team is therefore not currently as streamlined as we would like, but doing so can be a great way to familiarize yourself with HASH's internals and the decisions that have influenced its architecture, as well as ongoing debates regarding and active discussions surrounding its development.
+Whilst HASH's external interfaces will always be versioned and supported, its internals may change regularly, significantly, and without prior warning.
+Contributing from outside the core team is therefore not currently as streamlined as we would like, but doing so can be a great way to familiarize yourself with the platform's workings, and the decisions that have influenced its architecture.

 Codebase Overview